-To work with interactive spreadsheets, you must have Microsoft Internet Explorer 5.01 with Service Pack 2 (SP2) or later, the Microsoft Office Web Components installed, and an appropriate Microsoft Office 2003 license.
-If you do not have an Office 2003 license, you can install the components and view them on a Web page, but you cannot interact with them.
+To work with interactive spreadsheets in Microsoft Internet Explorer 4.01 and later, you must have the Microsoft Office Web Components installed and an appropriate Office XP license.
+If you do not have an Office XP license, you can install the components and view them on a Web page, but you cannot interact with them.